The Assumption of Mary was infallibly defined by Pope Pius XII (1876-1958 AD) as a dogma in his Encyclical Munificentissimus Deus:

 Enoch and Elias, who even now, without experiencing a resurrection (because they have not even encountered death), are learning to the full what it is for the flesh to be exempted from all humiliation, and all loss, and all injury, and all disgrace - translated as they have been from this world, and from this very cause already candidates for everlasting life; - to what faith do these notable facts bear witness, if not to that which ought to inspire in us the belief that they are proofs and documents of our own future integrity and perfect resurrection?
 For, to borrow the apostle's phrase, these were "figures of ourselves;" and they are written that we may believe both that the Lord is more powerful than all natural laws about the body, and that He shows Himself the preserver of the flesh the more emphatically, in that He has preserved for it its very clothes and shoes.

 Here, Tertullian presents Enoch and Elijah as "figures of ourselves", namely, "our own future integrity, and perfect resurrection".
 Mary, had she been assumed to Heaven, would have an extremely obvious third example, but isn't mentioned, because the doctrine of her Assumption had not developed yet.
-There are many such examples of this that we could demonstrate.
+There are many similar examples.

 How can it be that we have volumes of early Christian writings - 10 volumes of the Ante-Nicene writers alone - all of which are devoid of this significant event, if it were universally known?
 Mary is mentioned over 300 times in the Ante-Nicene writers, yet none of them give so much as a hint about the Assumption, which would have been the most significant miracle since Pentecost.
 Why?